ekosistema/audio-tools/README.md

 - Make sure you have write permissions in the folders you're working with.
 - If you're having issues with file paths, try using absolute paths instead of relative paths.
 - If changes to your PATH are not taking effect, try logging out and back in to your system.
+- If files can't be moved to the system trash, check if you have the necessary permissions and if your system's trash functionality is working correctly.
+- If a "to_delete" folder is created, review its contents before manually deleting them, as these are files that couldn't be moved to the system trash.

 For any other issues or questions, please open an issue on the GitHub repository or contact the script maintainer.